lockss/kubernetes-tests/README.md

 ## References

-* Original `docker-compose.yaml` file from a [Cloudgear blog](https://www.cloudgear.net/blog/2015/5-minutes-kubernetes-setup/)
+* Original `docker-compose.yaml` file from a [Cloudgear blog](https://www.cloudgear.net/blog/2015/5-minutes-kubernetes-setup/);
-  with many changes to make it run using the latest etcd, Kubernetes, and Docker components.
+  the changes in our version allow it to run using the latest etcd, Kubernetes, and Docker components.